thomasjohnkane/snooze/README.md

 #### An important note about scheduling the `ssn:send` commmand

-Creating a Simple Scheduled Notification (Snotification Model), as we did above, will add the notification to the database.
+Creating a Scheduled Notification (Snotification Model), as we did above, will add the notification to the database.
 It will be sent by running `ssn:send` command at, or after, the stored `send_at` time.

 The `ssn:send` command is scheduled to run every minute by default.
 You can change this value (send_frequency) in the published config file.
 Available options are `everyMinute`, `everyFiveMinutes`, `everyTenMinutes`, `everyFifteenMinutes`, `everyThirtyMinutes`, `hourly`, and `daily`.

 The only thing you need to do is make sure `schedule:run` is also running.
 You can test this by running `php artisan schedule:run` in the console.
-[To make it run automatically, read here](6).
+[To make it run automatically, read here][6].

-**Detailed Examples**
+####Detailed Examples

 - [Delayed Notifcation (1 week)][3]
 - [Simple On-boarding Email Drip][5]